elqal3awii/WebSecurity-Academy-with-Python/Authentication/broken_brute_force_protection_ip_block/README.md

 # Hack Steps
 1. Brute force carlos password
-2. After every 2 tries, login in with correct credentials to bypass blocking
+2. After every 2 tries, login with correct credentials to bypass blocking

 # Run Script
 1. Change the URL of the lab